darranholmes74/reading-notes/201_ReadingNotes/class1.md

 2. An HTML element is a building block of an HTML document used to structure a webpage.
 Elements contain an opening tag, attributes, content, and closing tag.

-3. Articles and sections are similar execpt for the fact that sections are used more for grouping single parts of the page that constitutes one single piece.
+3. Articles and sections are similar except for the fact that sections are used more for grouping single parts of the page that constitutes one single piece.

 4. Header, main content, footer, navigation, sidebar, form, images, links.